lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/5_merge_clusters.md

 # Merge All Cluster Columns

-Consolidates cluster assignments to full processed dataset.
+This module consolidates cluster assignments to full processed dataset.

 ## Overview
 - Merges cluster labels from processed sections back into the complete filtered dataset